 Have you ever stumbled across a flavor combination that sounds weird on paper but suddenly makes perfect sense?
 That’s what happened when I paired cinnamon cupcakes with lime frosting for the unusual flavor combo week I did with my friend Taryn @lifeandsprinkles on Instagram.
-The cinnamon sugar swirl cupcake recipe isn’t mine (check out it out here), but the lime frosting is, and I can’t wait to share it with you!
+The cinnamon sugar swirl cupcake recipe isn’t mine (check it out here), but the lime frosting is, and I can’t wait to share it with you!

 Tangy and sweet, this lime buttercream frosting is perfect for summer.
 Pair it with chocolate, vanilla, citrus or cinnamon cupcakes.